Deautonomisation by singularity confinement and degree growth: Introduction

-A second subtle point, which also has implications for the implementation of the method, arises on the level of geometry.
-The family of examples constructed by Bedford and Kim \cite{bedfordkim} show that a period map construction, as we will present here, might not be possible for just any, general, birational mapping with a space of initial conditions because the existence of an effective anticanonical divisor is not guaranteed in the general setting.
-Therefore, in such examples, any hope of reading off the dynamical degree for the mapping from confinement conditions on coefficients in the mapping must be given up.
-The problem being that finding a linearisation of the conditions on the coefficients that might lead to a characteristic polynomial that encodes the dynamical degree is pretty much impossible, as is to be expected given the absence of a period map parametrisation of the coefficients in the mapping.
-This is similar to cases where the anticanonical divisor is effective, but for which the geometry is such that the parametrisation of its coefficients by the period map is highly non-trivial.
-This is the case in, for example, elliptic discrete Painlev\'e equations or QRT-type mappings of Class VIII, though for these mappings there are ways to overcome these difficulties and obtain an appropriate parametrisation of coefficients and therefore a linearisation of the confinement conditions such that full deautonomisation by singularity confinement still works \cite{ancillary}.
+We also remark that finding the correspondence between the values of the period map and the coefficients in the mapping written in coordinates is sometimes highly nontrivial.
+This is the case in, for example, elliptic discrete Painlev\'e equations or QRT-type mappings of Class $\rm{VIII}$.
+We must emphasise, though, that in these cases there are ways to overcome these difficulties and obtain an appropriate parametrisation of coefficients and therefore a linearisation of the confinement conditions such that full deautonomisation by singularity confinement still works \cite{ancillary}.